Our guide to the effect of WLTP on company cars, commercial vehicles and taxation

 How WLTP could impact your whole-life costs

 It’s important to understand that the WLTP methodology doesn’t change the real-world fuel economy or emissions that a vehicle produces.
 However, it will impact whole-life cost calculations on both passenger cars and commercial vehicles: the calculated fuel costs will increase but, on a positive note, become more accurate.

 It is also likely to impact employees’ benefit-in-kind costs, because the NEDC-correlated CO2 figure will have been generated under the WLTP driving conditions.
 Where a company vehicle is made available for an employee’s private use, employers’ Class 1A National Insurance Contributions will also be affected.

 How WLTP could further impact company car tax

-Since the Benefit-in-Kind (BiK) tax that a company car driver pays is based on the vehicle’s CO2 emissions, and we’ve already seen that reported CO2 emissions could increase under WLTP, there is clearly the possibility of an impact on drivers’ BiK costs.
+Since the Benefit-in-Kind (BiK) tax that a company car driver pays is based on the vehicle’s CO2 emissions, and we’ve already seen that reported CO2 emissions are expected to increase under WLTP, there is clearly the possibility of an impact on drivers’ BiK costs.
 The impact will differ depending on when the vehicle is first registered:

-- For all new registrations before 6 April 2020 the NEDC emissions figure is used to calculate tax, so there will be no impact on these vehicles.
-Drivers could see an increase in their BiK tax costs because the NEDC-correlated figure is calculated from the WLTP driving cycles.
-This will be particularly noticeable for drivers replacing vehicles on a like-for-like basis.
-These rates will remain the same for 2021/22 and 2022/23 tax years.
+- For all new registrations before 6 April 2020 the NEDC-correlated emissions figure is used to calculate tax for its entire operating life, so there will be no impact on these vehicles.
+Drivers replacing vehicles on a like-for-like basis could see an increase in their BiK tax costs because the NEDC-correlated figure is calculated from the WLTP driving cycles.
+The 2020/21 tax year BiK rates will remain unchanged for 2021/22 and 2022/23 tax years for all except zero-emissions cars, whose rates will be 0%, 1% and 2% respectively.

 - For all new registrations from 6 April 2020 tax will be based on the vehicle’s WLTP CO2 emissions figure.
 The Government has created a second BiK table which reduces the tax by 2-percentage-points for the majority of bandings.
 Rates for each band will increase by 1% in both 2021/22 and 2022/23 tax years